The UCCJEA and Interstate Jurisdiction

 (a) Except as otherwise provided in Section 204 (that's for temporary, emergency jurisdiction for victims fleeing domestic violence and abandoned children), a court of this State has jurisdiction to make an initial child-custody determination only if:

-(1) this State is the home state of the child on the date of the commencement of the proceeding (Missouri was the home state; Illinois was not), or was the home state of the child within six months before the commencement of the proceeding (Joshua visited his daughter in Missouri; she never set foot in Illinois) and the child is absent from this State but a parent or person acting as a parent continues to live in this State;
+(1) this State is the home state of the child on the date of the commencement of the proceeding (Missouri was the home state, Illinois was not, but nobody filed papers in Missouri) or was the home state of the child within six months before the commencement of the proceeding (Joshua visited his daughter in Missouri; she never set foot in Illinois) and the child is absent from this State but a parent or person acting as a parent continues to live in this State;

-(2) a court of another state does not have jurisdiction under paragraph (1) (Missouri DID have jurisdiction under (1)), or a court of the home state of the child has declined to exercise jurisdiction (Missouri had not declined jurisdiction because it had not been asked) on the ground that this State is the more appropriate forum under Section 207 or 208, and:
+(2) a court of another state does not have jurisdiction under paragraph (1) (Missouri WOULD HAVE had jurisdiction under (1) if Alexus had bothered to file papers in Missouri), or a court of the home state of the child has declined to exercise jurisdiction (since there wasn't a case in Missouri, there wasn't anyone to ask) on the ground that this State is the more appropriate forum under Section 207 or 208, and:

 (A) the child and the child's parents, or the child and at least one parent or a person acting as a parent, have a significant connection with this State other than mere physical presence (this wasn't true); and